Warwick New York Hotel

-The Warwick New York is a luxury hotel at 65 West 54th Street, near Sixth Avenue, in Midtown Manhattan, New York City.
+The Warwick New York is a luxury hotel at 65 West 54th Street, on the northeastern corner with Sixth Avenue, in Midtown Manhattan, New York City.
 Constructed between 1925 and 1927, it is owned by Warwick Hotels and Resorts.

 Architecture

 The 36-floor Renaissance Revival building was designed by Emery Roth in association with the architectural firm of George B. Post & Sons.
 The hotel's three-story base is covered with limestone and granite.
 The brown brick superstructure has two wings projecting to the street from the property line.
 The wings set back several times, receding into the main slab—itself thinning into a top tower after further setbacks.
 The overall shape of the structure has a strong vertical thrust.

 History

 William Randolph Hearst built the Warwick New York in 1926 for $5 million.
-Long catering to the elite, Hearst built the 36-story residential tower to accommodate his Hollywood friends as well as his mistress, the actress Marion Davies, who had her own specially-designed floor in the building.
+Long catering to the elite, Hearst built the 36-story residential tower to accommodate his Hollywood friends as well as his mistress, the actress Marion Davies, who had her own specially designed floor in the building.

 The hotel's restaurant, Murals on 54, features the 1937 murals of American illustrator Dean Cornwell.
 The famed murals were fully restored following a 2004 renovation of the restaurant.
-The Warwick is also home to Randolph's Bar & Lounge, whose rosebud leitmotif references Hearst's purported nickname for Marion Davies.
+The Warwick is also home to Randolph's Bar & Lounge, whose rosebud motif references Hearst's purported nickname for Marion Davies.

 The owner of the Warwick New York is Warwick Hotels and Resorts, which was founded in 1980 with the purchase of this hotel by its chairman, Richard Chiu.

+In 1988, the Traditionalist Catholic congregation Daughters of Mary, Mother of Our Savior regularly performed a Tridentine Mass at the hotel each Sunday as part of their network of missions.